 A simple way to use a career cluster to narrow options and build momentum

-The trick is to use the cluster as a planning filter, not a final decision.
-You’re looking for a cluster where your day-to-day interests line up with typical tasks, learning paths, and likely entry points.
+The key is to use the cluster as a planning filter, not as a final decision.
+You’re looking for a cluster where your day-to-day interests line up with the usual tasks, learning paths, and likely entry points.

 A practical method you can run in a weekend: